-- Ask the parent/ parents what the child’s insulin correction factor is.
+- Ask the caregiver what the child’s insulin correction factor is.

-Be sure to ask parent/ parents about any food allergies or foods a child can’t eat.
+Be sure to ask caregiver/caregivers about any food allergies or foods a child can’t eat.
 Some children with T1D also have celiac disease.
 Both diabetes and celiac disease are autoimmune conditions.
 Managing celiac disease means having to eliminate any foods that contain gluten, a protein found in wheat, rye and barley.
-Ask the parent/parents what the child’s insulin-to- carbohydrate ratio is.
+Ask the caregiver what the child’s insulin-to- carbohydrate ratio is.
 If the number of hours that you’ll sit includes meals or snacks, you’ll want to know:

 - 4 specific foods and amounts to serve